Xena Awarded Dwarf Planet Status

 "It's going to be a difficult thing to accept at first, but we will accept it eventually, and that's the right scientific and cultural thing to do," Brown says.

-Soon, several other asteroids were discovered, and these, too, were summarily designated as newly found planets.
-But when astronomers continued finding numerous other asteroids in the region (there are thought to be hundreds of thousands), the astronomical community in the early 1850s demoted Ceres and the others and coined the new term "asteroid."
+Soon several other asteroids were discovered, and these, too, were summarily designated as newly found planets.
+But when astronomers continued finding numerous other asteroids in the region (there are thought to be hundreds of thousands), the astronomical community in the early 1850s demoted Ceres and the others and coined the new term "minor planet."

 Xena was discovered on January 8, 2005, at Palomar Observatory with the NASA-funded 48-inch Samuel Oschin Telescope.
 Xena is about 2,400 kilometers in diameter.
 A Kuiper-belt object like Pluto, but slightly less reddish-yellow, Xena is currently visible in the constellation Cetus to anyone with a top-quality amateur telescope.

 Brown and his colleagues in late September announced that Xena has at least one moon.
-This body has been nicknamed Gabriella after Xena's sidekick on the television series.
+This body has been nicknamed Gabrielle, after Xena's sidekick on the television series.

 Xena is currently about 97 astronomical units from the sun (an astronomical unit is the distance between the sun and Earth), which means that it is some nine billion miles away at present.
 Xena is on a highly elliptical 560-year orbit, sweeping in as close to the sun as 38 astronomical units.
 Currently, however, it is nearly as far away as it ever gets.

-However, Pluto's own elliptical orbit takes it as far away as 50 astronomical units from the sun during its 250-year trip around the sun.
+Pluto's own elliptical orbit takes it as far away as 50 astronomical units from the sun during its 250-year revolution.
 This means that Xena is sometimes much closer to Earth than Pluto-although never closer than Neptune.

-Gabriella is about 250 kilometers in diameter and reflects only about 1 percent of the sunlight that its parent reflects.
-Because of its small size, Gabriella may very well be oddly shaped.
+Gabrielle is about 250 kilometers in diameter and reflects only about 1 percent of the sunlight that its parent reflects.
+Because of its small size, Gabrielle could be oddly shaped.

-Brown says that the study of Gabriella's orbit around Xena hasn't yet been fully determined.
-But once it is, the researchers will be able to derive the mass of Xena itself.
-That's because the entire mass of the system-Xena and Garbriella-orbits a common center of gravity.
-Therefore, once the researchers figure out the distance between the moon and its parent, how fast the moon revolves its parent, and how much the moon makes Xena wobble, then they'll know how much Xena weighs.
-And this information will lead to new insights on its composition.
+Brown says that the study of Gabrielle's orbit around Xena hasn't yet been fully completed.
+But once it is, the researchers will be able to derive the mass of Xena itself from Gabrielle's orbit.
+This information will lead to new insights on Xena's composition.

 Brown and Trujillo first photographed Xena with the 48-inch Samuel Oschin Telescope on October 31, 2003.
 However, the object was so far away that its motion was not detected until they reanalyzed the data in January of 2005.